MohamedElsayed002/careercast-ai/README.md

 ## 📋 Overview

-CareerCastAI is a comprehensive web platform that provides two distinct AI-powered services:
+CareerCastAI is a comprehensive web platform that provides three distinct AI-powered services:

 ### 🎙️ Service 1: Podcast Generator
 Transform simple prompts into professional podcast episodes.
 The platform generates realistic debate-style podcasts between two AI voices, creates accompanying PDF briefs, and manages the entire workflow from prompt to publication.

 ### 📄 Service 2: CV Reviewer
 Upload your CV and job description to get AI-powered analysis.
 The system evaluates your CV against job requirements, provides match percentage, identifies strengths and weaknesses, and offers actionable recommendations to improve your job application.

+### 🪄 Service 3: Job Application Tailor
+Upload your CV and job description to generate a job-specific application.
+The system tailors your CV and optional cover letter by rephrasing, reorganizing, and optimizing existing content for ATS systems — without fabricating experience.
+Get role-aligned documents, match score improvements, and detailed explanations of every change.

 ## ✨ Key Features